shelleywong/CSCI211-Course-Materials/Programs/program04.md

 > Note: The [cctype library](https://www.cplusplus.com/reference/cctype/) provides some functions that may be useful for checking characters from input.

+* Make sure that you are correctly managing dynamic memory.
+* Start today.

 ## General Requirements

 Programs should be well formatted and consistent so they are easy to read.
 The [General Requirements](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Programs/README.md#general-requirements) listed in the Programs directory README apply to all programming assignments.<br>